Backpacking (hiking): Definition

+Research

+Carrying loads appears to have differentiated humans from other animals.

+Fitness benefits

+A weighted carry from backpacking taxes muscles.
+A weighted load stresses the shoulders, deltoids, back, abdominals, obliques, hips, quadriceps, hamstrings and the knees.
+Humans can carry weight under 50 lb in a safe manner, and a weighted carry is as beneficial for the cardiovascular system as a light run, and for exercise, a weighted carry helps avoid injuries.

+A differential exists between a man running in comparison to a man walking while carrying a backpack.
+A 175 lb man running, without a backpack, loads his knees with 1400 lb of stress per stride.
+The same person, carrying a 30 lb pack, loads his knees with 555 lb of stress per step.

 Accommodations

 Backpacking camps are usually more spartan than campsites where gear is transported by car or boat.
 In areas with heavy backpacker traffic, a hike-in campsite might have a fire ring (where permissible), an outhouse, a wooden bulletin board with a map and information about the trail and area.
 Many hike-in camps are no more than level patches of ground free of underbrush.
 In remote wilderness areas hikers must choose their own site.
 Established camps are rare and the ethos is to "leave no trace" when gone.

 In some regions, varying forms of accommodation exist, from simple log lean-to's to staffed facilities offering escalating degrees of service.
 Beds, meals, and even drinks may be had at Alpine huts scattered among well-traveled European mountains.
 Backpackers there can walk from hut-to-hut without leaving the mountains, while in places like the Lake District or Yorkshire Dales in England hill-walkers descend to stay in youth hostels, farmhouses or guest houses.
 Reservations can usually be made in advance and are recommended in the high season.

 In the more remote parts of Great Britain, especially Scotland, bothies exist to provide simple (free) accommodation for backpackers.
 On the French system of long distance trails, Grande Randonnées, backpackers can stay in gîtes d'étapes, which are simple hostels provided for walkers and cyclists.
 There are some simple shelters and occasional mountain hut also provided in North America, including on the Appalachian Trail.
 Another example is the High Sierra Camps in the Yosemite National Park.
 Long-distance backpacking trails with huts also exist in South Africa, including the 100 km plus Amatola Trail, in the Eastern Cape Province.
 Backpacking is also popular in the Himalayas (often called trekking there), where porters and pack animals are often used.